 - 5.1.
 The following bodies are eligible to receive donations: - 5.1.1.
 Any municipal association approved by the local government Minister; - 5.1.2.
 Any registered association or welfare organization; - 5.1.3.
 Any fund, NGO, institution, organization, banking institution, club or society which has a presence in the district and has been established for the benefit and in the interest of the blind, deaf, dumb, disabled, aged, destitute, sick, orphaned, alcoholic, infirm, or other mentally or physically unfit persons; and - 5.1.4.
-Any NGO, institution, organization, banking institution, club or society in the district which inter alia : - a. promotes public health, including the nursing of the sick; - b. promotes education, science, technology or literature; - c. promotes sports and recreation; - d. promotes arts and culture, including music, opera, film and drama; - e. controls or maintains a museum, zoological garden, botanical garden, public library or art gallery; - f. acts in the interest of the youth or promotes child care; and - g. promotes the safety and protection of the public. - 5.2.
+Any NGO, institution, organization, banking institution, club or society in the district which inter alia: - a. promotes public health, including the nursing of the sick; - b. promotes education, science, technology or literature; - c. promotes sports and recreation; - d. promotes arts and culture, including music, opera, film and drama; - e. controls or maintains a museum, zoological garden, botanical garden, public library or art gallery: - f. acts in the interest of the youth or promotes child care; and - g. promotes the safety and protection of the public. - 5.2.
 Donations can also be granted in respect of national, provincial or local public causes such as disasters. - 5.3.
 The attached Schedule provides a guide as to the kind of activities that can be eligible for donations. - 5.4.
 Any NGO, institution, organization, banking institution, club or society who is eligible to receive a donation, must:

 - 5.4.1.
 Operate as a separate legal entity and be recognised as such by South African legislation; - 5.4.2.
 Be governed by their constitution; - 5.4.3.
 Have regular meetings with their membership; - 5.4.4.
 Subscribe to sound accounting practices; and - 5.4.5.
-Must comply with applicable legislation including where appropriate Registrar of Close Corporations, CIPRO, South African Revenue Services (SARS), Unemployment Insurance Fund (UIF) and Vat Act. - 5.5.
+Must comply where applicable legislation including where appropriate Registrar of Close Corporations, CIPRO, South African Revenue Services (SARS), Unemployment Insurance Fund (UIF) and Vat Act. - 5.5.
 No donations can be made to: - 5.5.1.
 Any political or ratepayer's organization; - 5.5.2.
 Bodies in cases where a member of Council or an official of Sedibeng District Municipality receives any financial or other gain; - 5.5.3.
-Individuals; - 5.5.4.
+Individuals: - 5.5.4.
 Where a project or organization is already receiving funds from Council in terms of Council's functions; - 5.5.5.
 Where an organization receives sufficient funds from other sources to sustain its activities or the project applied to; - 5.5.6.
 Where expenses have already been incurred; and - 5.5.7.
-Projects outside the boundaries of Sedibeng except in situations of disaster relief.
+Projects outside the boundaries of Sedibeng except in situations of disaster relief. - 5.6.
+Despite the above, Council may set aside a specific amount from which the Municipal Manager, after consultation with the Executive Mayor, may, at his/her discretion, make donations to support individual deserving and/or meritorious cases.